Raveena2202/Raveena2202.github.io/README.md

 ![Photo](https://user-images.githubusercontent.com/120706178/208288264-946d6683-4c30-4f10-8985-672032af09b7.jpg)

 <h2>Educational Qualifications</h2>

 My secondary education began in Lyceum International School, Gampaha.
 I undertook my GCE Cambridge Ordinary Level Examination at Lyceum and passed it with six A passes and one B pass.
-I successfully completeled my Advanced Level examination at the same school with a S pass in Chemistry, a C pass in Physics and a C pass in Biology.
+I successfully completeled my Advanced Level Examination at the same school with a S pass in Chemistry, a C pass in Physics and a C pass in Biology.
+As for my Higher Education, I have been studying at SLIIT since October 17th 2022